top of page

 Well, if you are too sore to do a recovery run then you have likely pushed your session too hard, but that is just a learning curve.
 What you can do instead is some form of cross-training.

-Cross-training can involve swimming or cycling (which are great because they are non-weight bearing), but also walking can do a lot for your recovery.
+Cross-training can involve swimming or cycling (which are great because they are non-weight-bearing), but also walking can do a lot for your recovery.

-Cross-training does not have to be cardio though, you can do things such a Pilates or Yoga, which are actually both very beneficial if you are struggling with your recovery as they increase your mobility whilst also getting blood flow to your working muscles.
+Cross-training does not have to be cardio though, you can do things such as Pilates or Yoga, which are actually both very beneficial if you are struggling with your recovery as they increase your mobility whilst also getting blood flow to your working muscles.

 Want to improve your recovery further?